The Varied Thrush: Voice of the Northwest

-Learn everything you need to know about the colorful varied thrush that is known for its dramatic beauty and haunting call.
+Learn everything you need to know about the colorful varied thrush, a bird known for its dramatic beauty and haunting call.

 Here’s how to identify the remarkable varied thrush and how to attract these beautiful birds to your yard.